JuliaLang/PackageCompiler.jl/docs/src/examples/ohmyrepl.md

 precompile(Tuple{typeof(OhMyREPL.__init__)})
 ```

-This are functions that Julia compile.
+These are functions that Julia compiled.
 We now just tell `create_sysimage` to use these precompile statements
 when creating the system image:

 ```jl